kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

   - image_path: /assets/images/elon_musk.jpg
     alt: "Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future"
     title: "Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future by Ashlee Vance"
-    text: "Sometimes it seems whatever Elon Musk is touching turns into gold.
+    excerpt: "Sometimes it seems whatever Elon Musk is touching turns into gold.
 Every company he is involved with succeed.
 But it doesn't come as easy as it looks.
 He is probably one of the smartest and hard-working CEOs I read about.
 Another must-read."
     url: "https://amzn.to/3OB2y5f"
     btn_label: "Amazon"
     btn_class: "btn--primary"